 Fall 2011: Maryville College Senior Study

 Exemplary thesis, recommended for MC library’s permanent collection, featured on MC website-undergraduate research

-This research follows the lives of two composers, Erich Wolfgang Korngold and Kurt Weill, ultimately looking at the effect they had on American music.
+Abstract: This research follows the lives of two composers, Erich Wolfgang Korngold and Kurt Weill, ultimately looking at the effect they had on American music.
 Both were born at the turn of the 20th century, and composed classically in Europe prior to the Nazi takeover of Germany and Austria.
 An explanation is given of the political background of Germany prior to 1933, as well as how music and politics intertwined and affected many Jewish composers and musicians of the era.
 Brief descriptions of Nazi doctrines are also included.
 Following the lives and musical output of these two composers, the first chapter focuses from birth to 1933.
 Their music and talents will be explored, as well as the political arenas they lived in and how they reacted to the changing times.
 Chapter Two will follow how becoming an American affected them and the effect they had on American music from 1933 until their deaths.
 The final chapter examines the music they created in each world and the changes imposed upon it through emigration.